5660-eth/IGUARD/draft-eip.md

 ## Security Considerations

-When an NFT has a `guard`, if the `owner` has `approve` an address, the address still cannot transfer the NFT.
+When an NFT has a `guard`, even if an address is authorized as an operator through `approve` or `setApprovalForAll`, the operator still has no right to transfer the NFT.

-For NFT trading platforms (such as OpenSea, LooksRare) that trade through `setApprovalForAll` + holder's signature, when NFT has `guard`, it cannot be traded.
+For NFT trading platforms that trade through `setApprovalForAll` + holder's signature, when NFT has `guard`, it cannot be traded.
 It is recommended to prevent such pending orders by checking the interface beforehand.

 ## Copyright (copyright)